Choosing the best golf wedges for your game is a very personal thing.

 It’s also why, even if you’ve got a full set of clubs, you may be eyeing some wedge replacements or additions.
 And we’ve got a list of winners for you to consider.
 Let’s get to ‘em.

-Best Overall Wedge: Titleist Vokey Design SM10
+Best Overall Wedge: Titleist Vokey SM11

 We’re not breaking any news here when we say that Vokey wedges are the gold standard for better players.
-It’s gotten to the point that it’s almost universally agreed that Vokeys deliver the best ball-flight and spin control for top-level golfers.
+It’s gotten to the point that it’s almost universally agreed that Vokeys deliver the best ball flight and spin control for top-level golfers.

 Year after year, master craftsman Bob Vokey continues to refine his approach to the point that he’s gained legendary status and his wedges are treated like mythical tools by some – almost like a Jedi’s lightsaber.
 Seriously, Vokey wedges are that coveted and revered.